3 Simple But Powerful Search Ads Strategies To Use Right Now

 Man seeing search ads on screen.

 As we continue to weather uncertain times, many businesses are reviewing their current advertising.
-Recent reports show search ad spend is down as much as $8 billion.
+Recent reports show search ad spending is down as much as $8 billion.
 Even Google slashed its marketing budget by 50% in the last week.

 Not every industry is going to be impacted in the same way.
 Indeed, some sectors are seeing increased volume and performance.